 How much leverage is allowed in the US?

-- For major currency pairs the maximum leverage is 1:50
+- For major currency pairs, the allowed ratio is 1:50

-- For minor currency pairs the maximum leverage is 1:20
+- For minor currency pairs, the allowed ratio is 1:20

-- For other commodities, the maximum leverage is 1:10
+- For other commodities, the allowed ratio is 1:10

 Keep in mind that these limits have been put in place specifically for the foreign exchange markets and other rules may apply for other markets.

 For example, leverage trading in crypto has a different set of limits when it comes to leveraged contracts.

 The allowed known leverage for crypto in the USA is currently 1:200 which is offered by BYDFi.